Somethings1/fintrack/readme.md

 This is my first app in the full-stack dev journey.
 I've got several projects in progress, and all of them have gone to the ultimate trash can of the universe of programming.
-So, in order to make this a difference, I'm going to conmmit evrything to github, so I can keep track of my progress.
+So, in order to make this a difference, I'm going to conmmit everything to github, so I can keep track of my progress.
 This readme.md was created the same time I got this idea, so i can actually measure the time it took to finish this project.